t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 --- abstract

-IoT services face new challenges originated from the IoT environmental changes, such as strict latency, uplink cost, uninterrupted services, privacy and security.
+IoT services face new challenges originating from developing IoT environmental requirements, such as strict latency, uplink cost, uninterrupted services, privacy and security.
 In response to those challenges, the integration of edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IETF/IRTF.
 This document describes the aforementioned challenges, and some aspects of IoT Edge Computing including state-of-the-art, general model and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.